 The Allen Centennial Garden (ACG) Teaching Fellowship provides you the opportunity to immerse your students in a living laboratory where all of their senses can be engaged in hands-on learning that supports your course goals in any discipline.
-ACG Teaching Fellows will work with ACG staff to develop learning experiences that use the garden during the 2021-2022 academic year.
-This in-garden learning experiences are intended to be integrated into courses you are already planning to teach in either Fall 2021 or Spring 2022.
+ACG Teaching Fellows will work with ACG staff to develop learning experiences that integrate an experience in the Garden into a new or existing course.
+Please reach out if you are interested, as a limited number of Fellowships are available on a rolling basis.
 Instructors will also receive a grant of up to $500 that can be used for course supplies and expenses.
 These course materials, relationships, and experiences will begin to spread the word about ACG’s resources among instructors across campus to enhance the Garden’s reputation and use as a premier outdoor classroom and educational resource.

 UW-Madison faculty, instructional staff, and graduate student teaching assistants who plan and lead course activities.

 - Depth of proposed engagement with the garden (with a goal of supporting longer-term engagement)

 - Feasibility of proposed program with available resources

 - Diversity of fellowship class (with a goal of connecting with as many different departments and programs as possible)

 - Meet with ACG staff to co-create garden program.

 - Complete Classroom Visit form before each visit.